tpowellcio/mbrochh.github.com/source/posts/django.md

 media profiles, newsletters, chat rooms, slides and sometimes really just in the head of another developer.

-I will describe how you can add all these ressources to your daily routine in a way that still allows you to stay focused on your work and to live a normal life.
+I will describe how you can add all these ressources to your daily routine in a way that allows you to stay focused on your work and to live a normal life.

 ## Books